pchanho/pear-Chanho-Park/README.md

 ### Question 4
+For the core functionalities that your group has chosen, please write 2-3 sentences describing each functionality.
+You can describe what functions each feature achieves, inputs, and outputs.

+### Question 5
+### Account

 Account system allows users to create and manage their account utilising password encryption for account security.
 Accounts are then securely checked for email and password verification before access is granted to the user into the application.
 The account page contains two forms, one for create an account and the other for logging into a users account.